top of page

 Jobs

-Many planners propose a “Just Transition" to include
+Many planners propose a “Just Transition" including government funded retraining and early retirement.

 These planners know that previous attempts at “Just Transitions” have not gone well.